 Civil servants are normally required to retire from service upon reaching prescribed normal retirement age.
-This policy helps to facilitate circulation of blood within the civil service and to maintain career aspirations for younger officers.
+This policy helps to inject new blood to the civil service and maintain career aspirations for younger officers.

 The pensions legislation provides that the normal retirement age for civil servants appointed on pensionable terms is 55 under the Old Pension Scheme and 60 under the New Pension Scheme.
 The pensions legislation has also provided that the prescribed retirement age for disciplined services officers under the New Pension Scheme is 55 or 57.
-As for those staff covered by the Civil Service Provident Fund Scheme, the normal retirement age is 55 for disciplined services staff in general, 57 for certain prescribed disciplined ranks and 60 for all other staff.
-Further employment beyond the retirement age would not normally be considered save in exceptional circumstances.
+As for those officers eligible for the Civil Service Provident Fund (CSPF) benefits, the applicable retirement ages are as follows -